Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     d.
 Run `. ./venv/bin/activate` to activate the virtual environment.

     e.
+Your Linux installation may not come with Python's development tools installed by default.
+To be sure that these tools are installed, run `sudo apt-get install -y build-essential python3-dev`.

+    f.
 Run `pip install .`.
 This will take a few minutes.

-You will likely receive a few errors, which are safe to ignore.
+    >NOTE: You might receive an error such as `ERROR: Failed building wheel for CAT-admin-tool`.
+This is likely safe to ignore.
+As long as you can run `cats --help` without errors, the tool has been installed properly.

+    g.
+Run `pip install chia-dev-tools --no-deps`.

+    h.
+Run `pip install pytest`.
+You can safely ignore the errors about missing requirements.

 5. Your environment should be all set, but let's make sure:

     a.
 Run `cats --help`.
 You should get a usage statement.

     b.
 Run `cdv --help`.
 You should get another usage statement.

     c.
-Run `chia show -s`.
-You should get this message: "Current Blockchain Status: Full Node Synced", along with a listing of the latest block heights.
+Verify that "Status: Synced" is showing in the upper right side of the Chia GUI.

     d.
-Verify that "Status: Synced" is showing in the upper right side of the Chia GUI.

-    e.
 Make sure you have some TXCH in your wallet.

 Your environment is now set up and you are ready to start issuing CATs.